Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Introduction

 where $\sigma^2(x) = \mathbb{E}[\xi_i^2|X_i = x]$, $h(\cdot)$ is the Lebesgue density of the covariate distribution, and $\mathbb{C}_{\beta}$ is the slope from the left at zero of the greatest convex minorant of $t\mapsto B(t) + |t|^{\beta + 1}$ with $B(\cdot)$ representing the two-sided Brownian motion.
 Additionally, under the same set of assumptions, \cite{wright1984asymptotic} showed that the non-degenerate limit of the quantile isotonic regression estimator (with appropriate scaling) is also $\mathbb{C}_\beta$, suggesting that our proposed results can be extended beyond the least squares estimator.
 Similar extensions for $M$-estimation based monotone regression estimators are obtained in~\cite{alvarez2012m}.
 It should be stressed here that, unlike the rate of convergence results for the global $L_2$-norm, the limiting distribution result~\eqref{eq:pointwise-asym-result} is derived for the fixed distribution setting (i.e., $P_n = P_0$ and $f_{0,n} = f_0$ for all $n\ge1$).
 In particular, it is not obvious what the limiting distribution would be if $f_{0,n}(x) = x/n^{1/5} + x^3/6, ~x\ge 0$, for example.
 Moreover, the proof of Wright's result is written with an implicit assumption that $\xi_i/\sigma(X_i)$ is independent of $X_i$ for all $1\le i\le n$, which we believe is a restrictive assumption; this assumption was made explicitly in~\cite{leurgans1982asymptotic}.
-One of the primary goals of this paper is to extend~\eqref{eq:pointwise-asym-result} to the triangular array setting under weaker assumptions on the local behavior of $f_{0,n}(\cdot)$.